Arjun-G-Ravi/Non-AI-Notes/08_FLAT/01_Language Basics.md

 5. Grammar:A grammar refers to a set of production rules that define the structure of a language.
 It is a mathematical formalism used to describe the syntax of a language.
 6. Automata: Language genarator/ acceptor.
 Returns yes/no

+- Φ often refers to an empty set or language
+- ε refers to the empty string

 ### Language classification and the automata that accepts it
 ![Alt text](<Screenshot from 2024-01-02 13-13-11.png>)